-On a smoothed asset basis, the investment gains and losses (gold bars) from 2011 to 2020 reflect investment losses in every year since 2011.
-Over the ten-year period, investment losses, have added approximately \$264.4 million to the UAL.
+On a smoothed asset basis, the investment gains and losses (gold bars) from 2012 to 2021 reflect investment losses in every year between 2012 through 2020 and an investment gain in 2021.
+Over the ten-year period, investment gains and losses, have added approximately \$186.0 million to the UAL.

-On the liability side (gray bars), the System has experienced offsetting gains and losses, increasing the UAL by approximately \$42.4 million over the ten-year period.
+On the liability side (gray bars), the System has experienced offsetting gains and losses, increasing the UAL by approximately \$47.5 million over the ten-year period.

-Assumption and method changes (purple bars) have increased the UAL by approximately \$254.9 million over the ten-year period.
+Assumption and method changes (purple bars) have increased the UAL by approximately \$182.8 million over the ten-year period.
 The method changes include changing the funding method from projected unit credit to entry age normal in 2012.
-The significant assumption changes have included reductions in the discount rate for actives and terminated vested participants from 8.00% (in 2011) to the current 7.00% and experience studies in 2012, 2016, and 2019.
+The significant assumption changes have demographic changes from the experience studies in 2012, 2016, and 2019.
 It is important to note that investment return changes reflect a downward revision to the estimate of future investment earnings, and ultimately costs will be determined by actual investment earnings.
 We are continuing to see investment consultants reduce their capital market assumptions with the continued low-interest rate environment.